margelo/react-native-release-profiler/README.md

 Returns the path of the saved profile.

+> [!WARNING]
+> Since browsers don't have a direct access to the file system, the path will be always an empty string.
+Please, use the `saveInDownloadsDirectory` parameter to save the profile in the downloads directory.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.